 Simple Habit Meditation offers a premium version for $95.99 for the year.

 I hope this list was helpful.
-Just remember that if you’re on the fence about paying for one of these apps, many of them offer a free trial.
+Just remember that if you’re on the fence about paying for one of these meditation apps, many of them offer a free trial.
 You can always use Declutter The Mind’s free guided meditations.
-The library continues to grow, and as more people use it, the more I’ll know what kind of guided meditations people need.
+The library continues to grow, and as more people use it, the more we’ll know what kind of guided meditations people need.